 11th March.
-As with most countries all public and private schools, nurseries, as well as universities, remain closed for an indefinite period as from the 11th March; e-learning platforms have been set up.
+As with most countries all public and private schools, nurseries, as well as universities, remain closed for an indefinite period as from today; e-learning platforms have been set up.
 All public indoor gatherings, conferences, meetings etc., are banned for the time being as well as concerts and all sports events.
 Shopping centres, libraries, coffee shops, museums, sports halls, restaurants, hotels, resorts and even churches are closed and will remain closed until further notice; all but necessary travel has been banned.

-The situation in the four different islands where The Big Blue operates is as follows:
+The spread of the virus seems to be under control in Greece and the situation in the four different islands where The Big Blue operates is as follows:

 Therefore, it is anticipated that our swim trips will go ahead in all our destinations.

-The Big Blue Swim are monitoring the situation closely around the world and in particular the UK and Greece.
-Due to our family connections on the Greek Islands we have all the information readily to hand related to travel and advice given by the Greek government.
+If the situation changes we will let you know via an email, but we all remain optimistic and we are operating as normal.
+The Big Blue Swim are monitoring the situation daily and in particular with reference to the UK and Greece.
+Due to our family connections on the Greek islands we have information readily to hand related to travel and advice given by the Greek government.
 There are also official sites where you can get updates on travel information and this is one of them:

 Our newly-launched 1 week-long Swimrun camp in May has recently been cancelled by us and will be re-advertised soon for May 2021.

-REVISED CANCELLATION POLICY Due to the unprecedented nature of world current affairs and in view of the fact that different governments operate different policies regarding the welfare of their citizens, we have slightly altered our cancellation policy regarding refunds to make it more fair to swimmers and help the situation as much as we can.
-Although our swims are going ahead as planned as of this date, if a swimmer cancels, then, either 65% of deposit will be refunded, or 100% of the deposit credited to either a later swim this summer (providing there is availability) or to a swim during 2021.
-If a swim trip is cancelled by The Big Blue Swim, then the total amount for this swim trip (excluding any travel expenses incurred by the swimmer) will be reimbursed, or credited to a 2021 swim trip.
+REVISED CANCELLATION POLICY Due to the unprecedented nature of world current affairs and in view of the fact that governments operate different policies regarding the welfare of their citizens, we have slightly altered our cancellation policy to make it fairer to swimmers and assist you as much as possible in these difficult times.
+Although our swims are going ahead as planned as of this date, if a swimmer cancels or The Big Blue postpones a trip, then either 65% of deposit will be refunded, or 100% of the deposit credited to either a later swim this summer (providing there is availability) or to a swim during 2021.
+This revised cancellation policy is effective for all The Big Blue Swim trips that take place up to the 3rd of August 2020.

 The above take immediate effect and will be reviewed on a weekly basis.
 The rest of T&Cs and our insurance policy are still in effect.
 We all hope that soon enough normality can be resumed and we will look forward to seeing you out in Greece for a great swimming experience.

-The Big Blue Team
+Michael, Lisa and The Big Blue Team